davidHarush/davidHarush/README.md

 [IntentUtil](https://github.com/davidHarush/IntentUtil)

-* Util with built in Intents like email,GoogleSearch, sms and more.....
+* Util with built in Intents like email,GoogleSearch, sms and more...

 ---